moorepants/eme185/content/pages/schedule.rst

 -------  ----------  ----------  ------------------------------------  ---------------  -----
 A02      T Jan 26    Moore       Planning and budget activity
 -------  ----------  ----------  ------------------------------------  ---------------  -----
-All      W Jan 27    Moore       Planning and Scheduling               Chapters 18
+All      W Jan 27    Moore       Planning and Scheduling               - Chapters 18
+                                                                       - `Plan 4`_
 -------  ----------  ----------  ------------------------------------  ---------------  -----
 A03      W Jan 27    Moore       Planning and budget activity
 -------  ----------  ----------  ------------------------------------  ---------------  -----